pe1l1nl1/23007/Medical Latin/Latin Grammar.md

 3. vīvere (to live), addere (to add), sūmere (to use)
 4. nutrīre (to feed), dormīre (to sleep), sentīre (to feel)
 </details>

+### Identify  the conjugation and base form of the verbs